Yōkai

 (妖怪, Yōkai) are a class of supernatural entities and spirits in Japanese folklore.
-The kanji representation of the word yōkai comprises two characters that both mean "suspicious, doubtful", and while the Japanese name is simply the Japanese transliteration or pronunciation of the Chinese term yāoguài (which designates similarly strange creatures), some Japanese commentators argue that the word yōkai has taken on many different meanings in Japanese culture, including referring to a large number of uniquely Japanese creatures.
+Yōkai are a vast range of beings, including shapeshifters, ghosts, demons, and tricksters.
+They can be mischievous, helpful, or malevolent, often appearing as animal-like figures, possessed objects, or humanoids.
+They embody the mysterious and uncanny aspects of nature and human emotions.

 Yōkai are also referred to as (あやかし, ayakashi), (物の怪, mononoke) or (魔物, mamono).
 Some academics and Shinto practitioners acknowledge similarities within the seeming dichotomy between the natures of yōkai and most kami, which are generally regarded as relatively beneficent in comparison, and class the two as ultimately the same type of spirits of nature or of a mythological realm.

-Their behavior can range from malevolent or mischievous to benevolent to humans.
+Their behavior can range from malevolent or mischievous to benevolent towards humans.

 Yōkai often have animal-like features (such as the kappa, depicted as appearing similar to a turtle, and the tengu, commonly depicted with wings), but may also appear humanoid in appearance, such as the kuchisake-onna (口裂け女).
 Some yōkai resemble inanimate objects (such as the tsukumogami), while others have no discernible shape.
 Yōkai are typically described as having spiritual or supernatural abilities, with shapeshifting being the most common trait associated with them.
 Yōkai that shapeshift are known as (化け物, bakemono) or (お化け, obake).

-Japanese folklorists and historians explain yōkai as personifications of "supernatural or unaccountable phenomena to their informants".
-In the Edo period (1603 to 1868), many artists, such as Toriyama Sekien (1712-1788), invented new yōkai by taking inspiration from folktales or purely from their own imagination.
+Japanese folklorists and historians, such as Michael Foster, describe yōkai as part of how humans "fashion from a perilous landscape something concrete [...] the naming of yōkai identifies the threat, specifying the nature of the danger..."
+In the Edo period (1603 to 1868), many artists, such as Toriyama Sekien (1712-1788), invented new yōkai by taking inspiration from folktales or purely from their imagination.
 Today, several such yōkai (such as the amikiri) are mistakenly thought to originate in more traditional folklore.

+The kanji representation of the word yōkai comprises two characters that both mean "suspicious, doubtful", and while the Japanese name is simply the Japanese transliteration or pronunciation of the Chinese term yāoguài (which designates similarly strange creatures), some Japanese commentators argue that the word yōkai has taken on many different meanings in Japanese culture, including referring to a large number of uniquely Japanese creatures.